Sempronius, New York: History

+Sempronius was the birthplace of the 12th Governor of Illinois (1860-1861) John Wood on December 20, 1798.

 Geography

 According to the United States Census Bureau, Sempronius has a total area of 77.0 km2, of which 76.0 km2 is land and 1.0 km2, or 1.28%, is water.
 The northern part of the eastern town line borders the southern end of Skaneateles Lake and Onondaga County; the rest of the eastern town line borders Cortland County.

 New York State Route 41A is a north-south highway in the town.